tweibley/legate/.ai/tasks/task6_openid_connect_authentication_support.md

 - Verify discovery mechanism works with mock discovery endpoints
 - Test error handling with various OIDC provider error responses
 - Create integration tests with mock OIDC providers

+## Implementation Summary

+Successfully implemented the OpenID Connect authentication scheme as an extension of OAuth2:

+1. Created a comprehensive implementation that inherits from the OAuth2 scheme
+2. Added support for discovering OpenID configuration from well-known endpoints
+3. Implemented ID token validation with JWT verification
+4. Added JWK key fetching and caching for signature verification
+5. Implemented user information extraction from ID tokens
+6. Created a test suite to validate the implementation
+7. Added the JWT gem dependency in the gemspec file

+The implementation follows OpenID Connect standards and properly handles discovery, authentication flow, and token validation.